caido/documentation/src/concepts/essentials/workflows/js_in_caido.md

 # JavaScript in Caido

+_Below includes in-depth foundational information, to skip to usage of JavaScript in Workflow Nodes - navigate to the [JavaScript Node Functions](#javascript-node-functions) section._

 ## TypeScript

 [TypeScript](https://www.typescriptlang.org/) is referred to as **superset** of JavaScript.
 A superset builds upon a programming language, adding additional capabilities.

 JavaScript is a [dynamically typed language](https://developer.mozilla.org/en-US/docs/Glossary/Dynamic_typing), meaning that entities do not have a fixed data type and can hold values of any data type.
 The data type is determined at runtime based on the assigned values.
 However, specific data types for entities may be required for code to run properly.

-With TypeScript, you can assign a data type to an entity - this process is known as adding a [type annotation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#functions).
+With TypeScript, you can assign a data type to an entity - this process is known as [type annotation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#functions).
 By assigning what data type an entity can use, you ensure that the intended input is supplied come runtime.

 TypeScript builds upon JavaScript by introducing **static analysis** which will parse your code and notify you of any errors before running or compiling your code.